-Book Jared Johnson, a leading voice in digital health care marketing technology (martech), to keynote your conference or team event.
+Book Jared Johnson, a leading voice in digital healthcare marketing, to keynote your conference or team event.

 From his fresh rapping skills to his personal storytelling about what motivates him to change healthcare, keynote speaker Jared Johnson captivates and inspires audiences across the country.

-Book Jared to speak at your conference or corporate event about how digital health and health care marketing technology are pointing us to the future.
+Book Jared to speak at your conference or corporate event about how digital healthcare and marketing are pointing us to the future.

 What are People Saying?